 After looking at the Lawson package, we reviewed three more systems, and Bellwether’s Purchasing Software met not only the functionality and price requirements we needed, but also it also interfaced with our Lawson financial system.

-The implementation of Bellwether Purchasing Software went smoothly.
+of Bellwether Purchasing Software went smoothly.
 Within a month, we had a test environment in place and, shortly thereafter, had the system up and running.”

 Vicky stated, “It’s hard to quantify in dollars and percentages how much money, time and efficiency we gained with the implementation of Bellwether Purchasing Software, but it was significant in all areas.
 Especially beneficial for us was the ability to make timely payments of invoices.